-Jenny, thanks.
+Quinn, thanks.
 I’ll keep reading; if for no other reason than that for today, you reminded me to stop putting up with this half-assed crap & clear the lane for the things i really want!

 Rock On Rahsaan.
 Rock On.

 - What did you learn or struggle with this month?